 Is there anything else I should know?

-Increased concentrations of thyroglobulin are not diagnostic of thyroid cancer.
-Cancer must be diagnosed by looking at samples of cells (biopsy) under a microscope.
+Increased thyroglobulin levels are not diagnostic of thyroid cancer.
+Cancer must be diagnosed by looking at samples of cells (biopsy) using a microscope.
 Elevated levels of thyroglobulin do not in themselves imply a poor prognosis.
-In monitoring for cancer recurrence, change over time (pattern) is more important than one particular thyroglobulin test result.
+For more details, see the articles on Thyroid Cancer and Thyroid Nodules.

 Laboratories may use different methods to test for thyroglobulin, so results can vary from lab to lab.
 If you are having a series of thyroglobulin tests done (several tests done on different days), it is advised that you have the tests done by the same method, typically by the same laboratory, so that the results can be compared and interpreted correctly.
 You may wish to discuss this issue with your healthcare provider.

-Why didn't my doctor check my thyroglobulin level before removing my thyroid?
+Why didn't my healthcare practitioner check my thyroglobulin level before removing my thyroid?

 Is there anything I can do to raise or lower my thyroglobulin level?